Ph.D. in Education - Curriculum and Instruction Concentration

 Research Projects Seeking Ph.D.
 Applicants

 We are currently accepting applications to the Ph.D. in Education, Curriculum and Instruction Concentration to work on the following projects.
-In the application select “Education” as field of study and be sure to indicate your interest in the Ph.D.
-C&I concentration in your statement of purpose.
+In the application select “Education” as field of study, then select the Curriculum & Instruction concentration.

 This project builds on the curriculum development work of a current NSF funded project, Integrating Chemistry and Earth (ICE).
 The multi-disciplinary team of researchers, school district administrators, and teachers is preparing for expanded work to explore and model the impacts of teacher reflection and analysis of student performance data on teachers’ conceptions and practice of three-dimensional teaching and students’ three-dimensional science learning.
 Involvement in this work entails working directly with Dr. Grooms in collaboration with scholars from across multiple institutions with a wealth of research experience in diverse science classrooms from across the country.